 That said, if you do get oil on your face, it will at least help with skin gritting!

-Obviously, if you’re letting the hair follicles and skin around your eyes breathe in order to make brows grow thicker and stronger, then adding chemicals, or sitting through microblading may be contradictory.
+Obviously, if you’re letting the hair follicles and skin around your eyes breathe, then adding chemicals or sitting through microblading may be contradictory.

-These options are more for people who want to know how to get thicker eyebrows, or at least enhance what they’ve got.
-It’s also for those of us who want a more instant, semi-permanent result for a special occasion, for instance.
+The options below are more for people who want to at least enhance what they’ve got.
+Or those of us who want a more instant, semi-permanent result for a special occasion, for instance.

 Tinting your eyebrows, which is effectively like dying your brow hair, can help them to look fuller, whether you’ve got dark or light colouring.